2014 Asian Games

-The 2014 Asian Games (2014년 아시아 경기대회/2014년 아시안 게임), officially known as the 17th Asian Games (제17회 아시아 경기대회/제17회 아시안 게임) and also known as Incheon 2014 (인천2014), were a pan-Asian multi-sport event held from 19 September to 4 October 2014 in Incheon, South Korea.
+The 2014 Asian Games, officially known as the XVII Asian Games (제17회 아시아 경기대회) and also known as Incheon 2014, were a pan-Asian multi-sport event held from 19 September to 4 October 2014 in Incheon, South Korea.

 On 17 April 2007, Incheon was awarded the right to host the games, defeating Delhi, India and was the third city in South Korea after Seoul (1986) and Busan (2002).
 The games were held from 19 September to 4 October 2014, although several pre-competitive events began between 14 and 19 September 2014.
 Approximately 9,501 athletes participated in the event which featured 439 events in 36 sports.
 It was opened by the President of South Korea, Park Geun-hye at the Incheon Asiad Main Stadium.

 The final medal tally was led by China, followed by the host South Korea and Japan, while Cambodia won its first-ever Asian Games gold medal.
 During the games, 14 world and 27 Asian records were broken.
 Japanese swimmer Kosuke Hagino was announced as the most valuable player (MVP) of the Games.
 Though there were several controversies, the Games were deemed generally successful with their low hosting cost and with the rising standard of competition amongst the Asian nations.